Aleksandr Samokutyaev: Expedition 27/28

-In October 2008 Samokutyayev was assigned to the prime crew of the 27th long duration expedition to the space station.
-On 7 October 2009 his assignment was confirmed by NASA press release No. 09-233.
+In October 2008, Samokutyaev was assigned to the main crew of the 27th long-duration expedition to the JSS.
+On 7 October 2009, his assignment was confirmed by NASA (press release No. 09-233).

-Samokutyayev flew into space for the first time as a Flight Engineer for the ISS long duration Expedition 27/28 missions.
-The Soyuz TMA-21 spacecraft carrying Samokutyayev, cosmonaut Andrei Borisenko and NASA astronaut Ron Garan launched on schedule from the Baikonur Cosmodrome's Gagarin's Start launch pad, at 23:18:20 UTC on 4 April 2011.
-Samokutyayev served as Commander of Soyuz TMA-21.
-The launch of Soyuz TMA-21 was devoted to the 50th anniversary of the first space mission by Yuri Gagarin.
-Samokutyayev carried a small stuffed dog given to him by his daughter.
-Hanging in front of the crew, live NASA TV launch footage showed that the dog begun to float as the spacecraft soared skywards, an indication of the weightlessness of space.
+Samokutyaev flew into space for the first time as a flight engineer for the ISS long-duration expedition 27/28 missions.
+The Soyuz TMA-21 spacecraft carrying Samokutyaev, cosmonaut Andrei Borisenko, and NASA astronaut Ron Garan launched on schedule from the Baikonur Cosmodrome's Gagarin's Start launch pad, at 23:18 UTC on 4 April 2011.
+On this mission, Samokutyaev served as a commander.
+The launch of Soyuz TMA-21 was dedicated as a celebration of the 50th anniversary of the first space mission by Yuri Gagarin.
+During the mission, Samokutyaev carried with him a small stuffed dog given to him by his daughter.
+During a NASA TV broadcast, the toy was seen floating, indicating the weightlessness of space.

-After two days of solo flight, the Soyuz TMA-21 spacecraft docked with the International Space Station (ISS) on 6 April at 23:09 UTC.
+At 23:09 UTC on 6 April, after two days of solo flight, the Soyuz TMA-21 spacecraft docked at the ISS.
+Samokutyaev performed his first spacewalk on 3 August 2011 with Sergey Volkov, where he relocated equipment, installed a materials science experiment, and hand-deployed a micro-satellite outside the ISS.

-Samokutyayev concluded his 164-day stay aboard the Space Station, when his spaceship, Soyuz TMA-21 undocked from the Russian segment's Poisk module at 00:38 UTC on 16 September.
-On the same day, the Soyuz TMA-21 capsule carrying Samokutyayev, Borisenko and Ron Garan touched down (3:59:39 UTC) at 93 miles southeast of the city of Zhezkazgan in Kazakhstan.
+Samokutyaev spent 164 days on board of ISS and Soyuz TMA-21 undocked from the Russian segment's Poisk module at 00:38 UTC on 16 September.
+Later that day, at 3:59 UTC, Soyuz TMA-21 capsule, carrying Samokutyaev, Borisenko, and Garan, touched down 93 miles southeast of the city of Zhezkazgan in Kazakhstan.

 Expedition 41/42

-Samokutyayev returned to space aboard Soyuz TMA-14M, as part of the Expedition 41/42 long-duration International Space Station crew.
-The mission launched on 25 September 2014 and docked with the ISS just under six hours after lift-off on 26 September.
-He remained aboard the ISS until March 2015, when Soyuz TMA-14M returned to Earth as scheduled.
+Samokutyaev returned to space aboard Soyuz TMA-14M, as part of the Expedition 41/42 long-duration ISS crew.
+The mission launched on 25 September 2014 and docked at the ISS on 26 September, mere six hours after lift-off.
+He performed his second space walk on 22 October 2014 with Maksim Surayev to jettison unneeded equipment and conduct a photographic survey of the station exterior.

+He remained aboard the ISS until 11 March 2015, when Soyuz TMA-14M returned to Earth as scheduled.

 Spacewalks

-Samokutyayev and Volkov work outside the ISS during Russian EVA No. 28 on 3 August 2011.
+Samokutyaev and Volkov work outside the ISS during Russian EVA No. 28 on 3 August 2011.